scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 You can use our `DynamoDB Cost Calculator <https://calculator.scylladb.com>`_ to simulate your workloads and get a better understanding of your costs, including DAX.
 Our calculator uses DAX cluster sizing to approximate the cost of DAX based on the number of nodes you provision and the amount of data stored in the cache [#r5]_.
 This can help you get a better understanding of your costs.

 By using ScyllaDB, you can avoid the costs associated with DAX and still get the cache performance you need.
 ScyllaDB has a built-in caching layer that is automatically managed and does not require any additional provisioning or configuration.
-This can help you reduce your costs and simplify your architecture.
+This reduces both operational complexity and cost.
 Read our :doc:`DAX Caching <dax>` guide to see how DAX compares to ScyllaDB.

 .. rubric:: **References**